give you back your hope in a plain brown envelope (Pazz & Jop 2012 ballot/comments)

 Neil Young & Crazy Horse---Americana Does not exceed my expectations of the stylistic vehicle/approach, but gets its paws purty far under the hood.
 Might want to fast fwd halfway through the 8-minute "Tom Dula," and a couple others get a little bogged down in the middle (also expected, of apparently live-in-the-studio [except maybe the deft backing vocals] stomping grooves with gnarly solos, and a lot of first takes, 'tis said), but overall, damn good.
 No prob with "God Save The Queen", especially as closer--he might be singing to an American queen--esp with sweet little surprise slipped in towards the end.
 Good after "This Land," with verses I do not recall singing in Cold War grade school, and "God Save," at least this version, has "Con-found their politics, frustrate their e-vil tricks," amen! ("Get a Job" is the scariest ol' folk imperative yet.)

-The Mountain Goats---Transcendental Youth No need to tunnel back into your Mountain Goats for comparative purposes; this album stands (leaps, eats tin cans) on its own terms, which acolytes and novices alike will recognize--not because it's a re-hash; just that all these coded hoodrat catacomb testimonies make unmistakably American sense. if you are a The Hold Steady fan but getting a bit frustrated with creative lovehandles, rest assured this contains no fat, does bring plenty crucial lyric and sonic detail, with hungry underdog cunning, zig-zag wandering and straight-ahead momentum.
-Also, if you're frustrated by good horn sections wasted on, say the Byrne/St. Vincent thing (yeah I'll listen again, or maybe not), well you've come to the right place, as Elvis would say.
+The Mountain Goats---Transcendental Youth No need to tunnel back into your Mountain Goats stash for comparative purposes; this album stands (leaps, eats tin cans) on its own terms, which acolytes and novices alike will recognize--not because it's a re-hash; just that all these coded hoodrat catacomb testimonies make unmistakably American sense. if you are a The Hold Steady fan but getting a bit frustrated with creative lovehandles, rest assured this contains no fat, does bring plenty crucial lyric and sonic detail, with hungry underdog cunning, zig-zag wandering, and straight-ahead momentum.
+Also, if you're frustrated by good horn sections wasted on, say, the mostly disappointing Byrne/St. Vincent thing, well you've come to the right place, as Elvis would say.
 Kind of a King Creole urban twilight pang-vibe here, times art-rocking MGs leader John Darnielle's metal-compatible spirit too.

 Ned Sublette---Kiss You Down South Worked w Branca, Cage, Ashley, LaMonte Young etc., though mainly familiar to me via Willie Nelson's excellent cover of "Cowboys Are Frequently Secretly Fond of Each Other", writing/producing for Afropop Worldwide, plus his intriguingly reviewed histories of Cuba and New Orleans.
 Willie and all the rest of that get smoked by his guitar, with nylon strings like steel springs, but only when necessary.
 Some of it reminds me of Augustin Barrios, as played by John Williams: gently fearless, lyrically tensile acrobatics--although Sublette's got a rough, earthy emphasis too.
 Lyrics fit perfectly, even when they're occasionally too glib (and the meta "Flow" doesn't flow all that well, by his usual standards).
 Good strong, tuneful voice too, always.
 But dammm, that guitar.
 Goes electric on the last track, but def not new age, or noise age, for that matter.
 Nor is it too tasteful (likes his f-bombs, he does).